 Grow and make your own

 From window boxes and counter-top herbs to full-on allotments, growing your own is easier than you think.
 If you have a garden, think about introducing a fruit tree or perhaps a couple of tomato plants.
 If that seems like way too much work, start small with a few herbs in jazzy pots.
 It might also be a better idea to bake your own bread and cakes, create your own plant milks and do more with ingredients that you can buy in recyclable packaging that go along way.
-Recipes for this sort of thing are easy to find online and we love Laura Thomas PhD‘s especially.
+Recipes for this sort of thing are easy to find online and I love Laura Thomas PhD‘s especially.

 Join or build a community

 If you simply don’t have the space or time to grow anything, get in touch with someone who does.
 Whether your friends and new community members keep chickens, make their own granola or grow oranges, think about ways you can swap fresh produce for something valuable to them.
 Joining a Facebook group or communities on Twitter and Instagram is often a great way to find people swapping local produce.

 Support low-waste restaurants

 Switching up your dining out routine is a great way to reduce waste, because although you might not see any packaging or take any home with you, behind the scenes, there’s plenty being thrown away that will end up in landfill.
 Visit restaurants that embrace a zero-waste ethos or at least a great vegan or vegetarian one – meat is one of UK’s worst offenders when it comes to packaging and non-recyclable materials.
 My favourite places to head when dining out in London?
 Head to Redemption, Cook Daily, Tiny Leaf, Mildred’s and Nama Foods for amazing low-impact and vegan meals.